sciZer0/7/a/README.md

 Some time ago, I made scientific discoveries about Force, Work and Energy that cardinally change/improve our understanding of the Universe.

-Among other things as a result I got the following:
+As a result, among other things, I got the following:

 * New Formula for Force<br>
 * New Formula for Work<br>